ramon54321/PopcornProject/Server/README.md

 ESLint rules are contained in `.eslintrc.json`.

 #### Building
-Building will first ensure the source code passes ESLint, following which it will be transpiled and output into the `dist` folder.
+Building will first ensure the source code passes ESLint, then the jsdoc comments will be converted to markdown documentation and saved in the `api.md` file, following which the source code will be transpiled and output into the `dist` folder.

 **Building will also run the built files!**